 Israel entered the conflict with a low fiscal deficit and manageable Debt/GDP.
-The fiscal deficit will be reduced in 2025 by fiscal adjustments of nearly 2.5% of GDP.
+The fiscal deficit is expected to be reduced in 2025 by nearly 1.9% of GDP.

 Israel's strong external position including a Current Account Surplus and Foreign Direct Investment helps support a strong shekel.